dsolesvik/library/docs/aerodrome/doha/gmc.md

 - Initial climb;
 - Assigned SSR code

-Aircraft on a radar vectors departure shall have the text VCTRS inserted to the scratchpad section of their entry on the departure list.
+Aircraft on a radar vectors departure shall have the text VCTRS inserted to the scratchpad section of their entry on the departure list and have an intiial climb set to **2,000 feet**.

 All radar vectors departures shall be instructed to contact Doha Approach (West) once airborne.